 Universal Credit for people in work

-And because you stay on Universal Credit any way, if you are unemployed and offered a part time job or zero hour contract you will be required to accept it.
+On the, decreasingly small, positive side of the balance, if you are working and on UC you can apply for help with child care, and the drop in your benefit when you start working a few hours a week is not quite as drastic as with Jobseeker’s Allowance.
+However, because you stay on Universal Credit any way, if you are unemployed and offered a part time job or zero hour contract you will be required to accept it.

 Irregular pay and self- employment